shdq/spartak-ui/components/input/README.md

 ## Error

-When you validate you form input, you can provide `error` property to add error message to the `TextInput`.
-It will highlight the input and replace description text with the error message.
+When you validate your form input, you can provide `error` property to add an error message to the `TextInput`.
+It will highlight the input and replace the description text with the error message.

 ### Usage